Table of Contents

 Leveraging Professional Experience

-When you're applying for an MBA without a GMAT score, your work experience and academic achievements play a vital role in your application.
-Here are some tips to make them stand out
+When you're applying for an MBA GMAT waiver, your work experience and academic achievements play a vital role in your application.
+Here are some tips to make them stand out:

 1. Talk about achievements